SeldonIO/seldonio.github.com/item-recommendation-data.md

 4,alex
 {% endhighlight %}

-Add the CSV file to the DB using the `add_users.py` script in the `seldon-server/scripts` folder.
+Load the CSV into the DB using the Seldon Shell [import users](/seldon-shell.html#import) command.

 ### Actions